 Flashback to my Croatian cruise – Split to Dubrovnik and back in August 2007.
 Glorious weather, with plenty of sunbaking, swimming and sailing, interspersed with wandering around gorgeous little towns and eating all sorts of Mediterranean / Greek / Adriatic inspired food.

-Croatia has to be one of my favourite countries, I had very little knowledge of the country or the specific places I was going to visit before landing in Split on balmy Tuesday night, around 35 degrees Celcius at 9pm.
+Croatia has to be one of my favourite countries, I had very little knowledge of the country or the specific places I was going to visit before landing in Split on a balmy Tuesday night, around 35 degrees Celsius at 9pm.
 Sometimes its best when you know little, you then usually have a fantastic experience.

 Especially one that starts with climbing 5 storeys to stay in some old lady’s attic with UK Michael and American ‘Reckless Maggie’ who then take you on a 2 km bar hopping adventure, wading in the ocean at 10pm and having drinks with random Croatian strangers…

 But that night is a tale for another day!

 While turboing through the Mexican countryside of Puerto Vallarta on a Quad bike day tour, we stopped at a tiny farming village for a much needed coke and to rest our bottoms from the bumpy workout on the ‘off road’ track.

 - some cute-as-all-hell kids playing on a dilapidated playground

 - what appeared to be a coke bottle opener nailed to a tree

 - a farmer just herding his cattle through the village like you do on a Monday afternoon in Mexico.